 "I want them back.
 I think it was a mistake to push them out.
 This is not a matter of whether we like Russia or not.
 We were the G8," Reuters quoted Trump as saying.

-Mr. Trump argued that if Moscow had still held a seat at the G8, the Ukrainian conflict might not have occurred.
+Mr. Trump argues that if Moscow had still held its G8 seat, the Ukrainian conflict could not have occurred.

 "I think if Russia had remained a part of the group, the problem we are facing now would not have existed," Trump said.
 The US president also revealed that he had discussed the issue with Canadian Prime Minister Justin Trudeau and other leaders.
 Former Japanese Prime Minister Shinzo Abe once "100% agreed" with him.